Talk box: Heil high-powered talk box

+The first high-powered talk box was developed by Bob Heil.

 The classic rock artist Peter Frampton made extensive use of the talk box in his music.
 In an interview for the 1999 DVD Live in Detroit, Frampton says he first heard the talk box in 1970 while sitting in on sessions for George Harrison's All Things Must Pass.
 While he sat next to Pete Drake in the album sessions at Abbey Road Studios, he heard Drake using it with a pedal steel guitar.
 Frampton said in the same interview that the sound it produced reminded him of an audio effect he loved listening to on Radio Luxembourg in the later 1960s.
 Frampton acquired one as a Christmas present from Bob Heil in 1974.
 It was a hand-built talk box in a fiberglass box using a 100-watt high-powered driver.
 This was the Heil talk box used for the Frampton Comes Alive tour and album.
 He then promptly locked himself away in a practice space for two weeks, and came out with some mastery of it.
 The success of the albums Frampton and Frampton Comes Alive!, and particularly the hit singles "Do You Feel Like We Do" and "Show Me the Way", made Frampton's music somewhat synonymous with the talk box.

 Frampton also now sells his own line of custom-designed "Framptone" products, including a talk box.

 In 1976, Steely Dan guitarist Walter Becker recorded the talk box effect atop an already-recorded Dean Parks solo in "Haitian Divorce", on the album The Royal Scam.
 Also from 1977, Johnnie "Guitar" Watson used a talk box.
 The 1974 album 461 Ocean Boulevard features Eric Clapton using a talk box during his outgoing solo on the song "Mainline Florida".

+Electro Harmonix "Golden Throat"

+Roger Troutman (November 29, 1951 – April 25, 1999) was the lead singer of the band Zapp who helped spearhead the Funk movement and heavily influenced West Coast hip hop due to the scene’s heavy sampling of his music over the years.
+Troutman was well known for his use of the talkbox, a device that is connected to an instrument (frequently a keyboard) to create different vocal effects.
+Roger was inspired by Peter Frampton's use of the instrument.

+Roger used a custom-made talkbox—the Electro Harmonix “Golden Throat,” as well as a Yamaha DX100 FM synthesizer.
+As both lead singer of Zapp and in his subsequent solo releases, he scored a bevy of funk and R&B hits throughout the 1980s.